Carmageddon II: Carpocalypse Now

 Carmageddon II: Carpocalypse Now is a vehicular combat video game, the sequel to Carmageddon, and released in 1998 for Microsoft Windows.
 The game was developed by Stainless Games and published by Sales Curve Interactive in Europe and Interplay Entertainment in North America.
 Ports for Mac OS, PlayStation and Nintendo 64 (the latter as Carmageddon 64) were released in 1999.
-A 2D version for the Game Boy Color was released in Europe in 1999, and in North America in 2000.
+A 2D version for the Game Boy Color was released in Europe in 1999, and in North America in 2000 as Carmageddon.

 Gameplay

 Like its predecessor, Carmageddon II was subject to criticism for the level of violence portrayed in the game.
 It is rated 15+ by ELSPA.
 In some countries, the pedestrians (and animals) are zombies, and blood is turned to green slime, while in Germany, aliens replaced the pedestrians.
 Internet-released 'blood patches' restore the original human pedestrians.
 The blood pack was later released in the United Kingdom in 1999, earning the game an 18 certificate.

 Carmageddon II was the first Carmageddon game to feature hardware acceleration, this was used for the higher quality damage models and higher quality levels.

 Carmageddon II features new damage models for the vehicles, this includes car bodywork damage such as fenders and vehicle spoilers.
 Cars can also be split in half, instantly wasting them, but only if it is not repaired before it touches terrain.

 Unlike the first game, Carmageddon II does not have "stealworthy cars", which are cars that have a chance to be taken if wrecked in a race and instead any car wrecked can be purchased.